-As an assistant director of the MBA Career Management Center, Heather is responsible for career coaching, communication strategy, and internship training, as well as supporting MBA student internship and job placement efforts.
-She works specifically with MBA students specializing in Applied Security Analysis, Corporate Finance and Investment Banking, Real Estate, Risk Management and Insurance, Supply Chain Management, and Operations and Technology Management.
+As an assistant director of the MBA Career Management Center, Sandra is responsible for career coaching, communication strategy, and internship training, as well as supporting MBA student internship and job placement efforts.
+She works specifically with MBA students specializing in applied security analysis, corporate finance and investment banking, real estate, risk management and insurance, supply chain management, and operations and technology management.

-Heather brings to the team almost 20 years of business practice in areas of higher education, corporate business, and entrepreneurship.
-Her expertise in the areas of coaching, professional development, teaching, and advising have prepared her for her role in the MBA Career Management Center.
-She is passionate about having a positive impact on others, and is excited to work with Wisconsin Full-Time MBA students to help them reach their full potential academically and professionally.
+Sandra brings to the team almost 16 years of higher education coaching experience in the areas of résumé development, mock interview training, personal branding, and public speaking.
+She previously held positions in employment advising, student affairs, and academic advising at the University of Chicago’s Booth School of Business and Northwood University.
+She is passionate about having a positive impact on others and is excited to work with Wisconsin Full-Time MBA students to help them reach their full potential academically and professionally.